IgnisDa/ryot/docs/content/importing.md

 ## Movary

-All movies can be imported from [Movary](https://movary.org) along with their ratings, history, and comments.
+The Watchlist and all movies can be imported from [Movary](https://movary.org) along with ratings, history, and comments.

 ### Steps

 - Login to your Movary account and go to the settings page.
 Go to "Personal data" under the "Account" section.
-- Export "history.csv" and "ratings.csv".
+- Export "history.csv", "watchlist.csv" and "ratings.csv".
 - Upload these files in the input.

 ## StoryGraph